jesperkha/Fizz/docs/lang.md

 }
 ```

-Providing two arguments defines a start and end for the loop:
+Providing two arguments defines both the start and end for the loop:

 ```go
 // Goes from 3 to 7